jsplumb/katavorio/README.md

 ### Changelog

+#### 0.28.0

+- add the ability for a user to specify the parent to use when cloning a node for dragging.

 #### 0.26.0

 - added the ability to remove specific drag/drop handlers (previous we could only completely switch off drag/drop)